-Any student who has been absent from school (excused or unexcused) for 10% or more of the total days of attendance for that school year may be required by the school principal to provide an official medical or judicial verification in order to excuse an absence.
-In lieu of medical verification a school principal may also allow a student to be brought to school for a school official to determine if a student is too ill to attend.
-[Education Code § 60901].
+Any student who has been absent from school (excused or unexcused) for 10% or more of the total days of attendance for that school year may be required by the school principal to provide an official medical or judicial verification in order to excuse an absence [Education Code § 60901].
 Students with such an excess of absences will be notified in writing of the official verification requirement.